allanrbo/filesremote/README.md

 TODO
 ====

- * Handle dropped connections
- * Drag & drop file upload / download
+ * UTF8 issue on windows with file download
+ * UTF8 issue in error messages
  * Put all SSH stuff in separate thread, so UI never freezes.
 Maybe use wxThread.
 Use wxQueueEvent to wake up GUI thread from SSH thread.
- * Maybe just drop listctrl and only use dataviewctrl. listctrl has issues with retaining scroll position after refresh.
+ * Handle dropped connections
+ * File not found error
+ * Add a FilterAway method to Channel that can be used to remove events that superseed other events, such as when enqueuing a dir change and there are already enqueued dir changes, or when returning from a file download and there were other file requests in queue for the same file.
+ * Second navigation that happened before the first navigation returned.
+Or third or fourth.
+Handle nicely.
+ * Drag & drop file upload / download
+ * Ctrl-c / ctrl-v
  * Clean up old files on startup
  * When a file path is pasted to the path bar, open the file directly and go to its directory.
  * Rename files